Hades, the Unseen Realm

 2 Corinthians 5:10 tells us, “For we must all appear before the judgment seat of Christ, so that each one may be recompensed for the deeds done in the body, according to what he has done, whether good or bad.”
 This verse makes it abundantly clear that our “recompense”, in other words our reward or punishment, whatever the case may be, will come at the judgment, not before, and not after.
 And Jesus reaffirms that fact in Revelation 22:12, when He says, “Behold I am coming quickly (that means He’s coming suddenly), and My reward is with Me, to render to every man according to what he has done.”
 Listen again..
 “My reward is with Me”.
 In other words, the reward will come when Jesus comes, He’ll have it WITH Him!
 The word “reward” there means “recompense”.
 It indicates both good and bad rewards.

 These two verses of scripture are both assuring us that our rewards, either good or bad, will come at the final coming of Jesus.
 Jesus said, “Behold I am coming quickly”.
 It says in 2 Peter 3:10, “But the day of the Lord will come as a thief!”
 You don’t know WHEN a thief is coming do you?
 A thief comes “suddenly”.
 And the bible says, “We must all appear before the judgment seat of Christ, so that each one may be recompensed for the deeds done in the body..”
 We will all be paid our “wages” for the things that we do while we live in our physical bodies.
 Romans 6:23 tells us, “The wages of sin is death..”
-That’s when our soul dies by being separated eternally from God.
+That’s when a soul dies, by being separated eternally from God.
 And “payday” will be at the judgment!
 There’ll be no advance on our pay, and there’ll be no postponing our pay either.
 The bible clearly says that it will be at the judgment!

 And here’s yet another scripture that makes it clear as a bell..
 “For the Son of Man is going to come in the glory of His Father with His angels; and will THEN recompense every man according to his deeds.”
 Mathew 16:27